-Due to the outbreak of coronavirus (COVID-19), the Government of the Republic of Bulgaria has declared an emergency epidemic situation in the entire territory of the country for one month as of 14 May 2020.
+Due to the outbreak of coronavirus (COVID-19), the Government of the Republic of Bulgaria has declared an emergency epidemic situation in the entire territory of the country until 31 August 2020.
 This measure follows the end of a two-month state of emergency which was adopted by the National Assembly on 13 March 2020.

 In compliance with the regulations issued by the Ministry of Health regarding the suspension of all educational activities in the country, Sofia University has undertaken the following measures:

 - All face-to-face classroom activities (lectures, seminars, exams etc.) remain suspended until the end of the summer semester (5 June 2020).

 1) The summer semester will be extended and will end on 12 June 2020 at the Faculty of Law.
 Face-to-face exams are permitted in the period from 15 June to 10 July 2020.

 2) The summer semester will be extended and will end on 26 June 2020 at the following faculties: Faculty of Biology, Faculty of Theology, Faculty of Mathematics and Informatics, Faculty of Physics, and Faculty of Chemistry and Pharmacy.
 Face-to-face classroom activities at these faculties are permitted in the period from 8 to 26 June 2020.
 Face-to-face exams are permitted in the period from 29 June to 26 July 2020.